jcuriel-unc/zipWRUext/README.md

 ## Version notes

+Update 1/7/2023: The new confidence interval commands added.

 Update 10/21/2020: The internal loop present within the old zip_wru function has been removed.
 The speed is now 16 times quicker, and out of state ZIP codes no longer cause the function to report an error.